 What are the risks of litigation?

-Although there isn’t any centralized source of information on how many website accessibility lawsuits are filed every year in the U.S. or Canada, the trend in recent years is definitely upward.
+Although there isn’t any centralized source of information on how many website accessibility lawsuits are filed annually in the U.S. or Canada, the trend in recent years has been upward.
 According to specialists, the increase in lawsuits since 2017 can be as big as 300%.
-Besides, out-of-court settlements can cost tens or maybe hundreds of thousands of dollars to businesses.
+Besides, out-of-court settlements can cost businesses tens or maybe hundreds of thousands of dollars.

 Simply put, being WCAG non-compliant places a business at an enormous risk of being sued, even if it’s not strictly illegal to be WCAG non-compliant.
-Since ADA civil lawsuits have been brought to non-compliant website owners, who have been ordered by the courts to make adjustments, it’s best to be prepared and take measures not only to protect your business but also to assist users with disabilities.
+Since ADA civil lawsuits have been brought to non-compliant website owners, who have been ordered by the courts to make adjustments, it’s best to be prepared and take measures to protect your business and assist users with disabilities.

 A win-win strategy for your business

-Though navigating WCAG compliance can be daunting, an accessible website is also an SEO-friendly website, which is a win-win for your rankings.
+Though navigating WCAG compliance can be daunting, an accessible website is also SEO-friendly, which is a win-win for your rankings.
 Forward-thinking business owners needn’t wait for a deadline to be proactive about accessibility.
 Instead, they can lead the way with business practices that simply do the right thing.
-At hafferi, we’ll work with you to ensure compliance while simultaneously expanding your market reach and optimizing your web performance.
+At hafferi, we’ll work with you to ensure compliance while expanding your market reach and optimizing your web performance.